abarr/blog/posts/2020/10-13-reference-data-as-a-service.md

 Testing was far more challenging than I expected.
 Because I am using a `Supervisor` for the `GenServer` I needed to take into a ccount that the test process becomes the parent for the `GenServer` process.
 This sent me back to Google to work out what was going on.
 Luckily
-I found a great post by <span class="text-blue-600">[Samuel Mullen called: Elixir Process Testing](https://samuelmullen.com/articles/elixir-processes-testing/) </span>.
+I found a great post by [Samuel Mullen called: Elixir Process Testing](https://samuelmullen.com/articles/elixir-processes-testing/).
 In the end I opted to test the `GenServer` and not the `Application` API.
 This is something that I intend to refactor in the coming weeks.

 Next Steps
 ----------

-<span class="mb-96">I still have plenty to do on my library (i.e. Refactor for testing, Support GetText and build a demo page) but so far my primary goal of
-extending my Elixir knowledge has been met.
-Hopefully others will find the library useful or at least be inspired to build their first library.</span>
+I still have plenty to do on my library (i.e. Refactor for testing, Support GetText and build a demo page) but so far my primary goal of extending my Elixir knowledge has been met.
+Hopefully others will find the library useful or at least be inspired to build their first library.

 <p>&nbsp;</p>